How to Write a Quality Bug Report

 8. Take a log of the failure/error.
 In case of a long log attach the failure time.
 It will promise an easy log troubleshooting by development.

-9. If issue founded follows the product design, take a paragraph/sub-paragraph number and attach to the bug description.
+9. If the issue founded follows the product design, take a paragraph/sub-paragraph number and attach it to the bug description.
 It will help the developer to understand that it a functional bug and should work by product design.

 10. Set severity to the bug.
 A new tester – the severity will be determined by the QA Team Leader.
 An experienced tester will determine the bug severity according to the system’s knowledge and experience.

 11. Set priority for the bug.
-For the critical/blocker issues the priority will be set by a tester and will be fixed as soon as possible (due to project schedules and resource).
+For the critical/blocker issues the priority will be set by a tester and will be fixed as soon as possible (due to project schedules and resources).
 Other bugs will be prioritizing in a bug status meeting.